A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: A deep learning approach for integral equations

-We seek to solve \eqref{reinteq} by approximating the solution $u_\theta(x)$ by a neural network and minimising the residual norm of \eqref{reinteq} in a similar fashion to the PDE case.
-Here there is an added complication which arises since $w(x,b(x)|\bm{\theta}_k)$ is defined by an integral involving the unknown solution $u_\theta(x)$.
-Differentiating \eqref{ww} with respect to $y$ shows that $w(x,y|\bm{\theta}_k)$ solves the initial value problem
+We seek to solve \eqref{reinteq} by approximating the solution $u_\theta(x)$ by a neural network and minimising the residual norm of \eqref{reinteq} in a similar fashion to the PDE based problem discussed in Section 3.
+For integral equations, an added complication arises since $w(x,b(x);\bm{\theta}_k)$ is an integral involving the unknown solution $u_\theta(x)$.
+Differentiating \eqref{ww} with respect to $y$ shows that $w_\theta(x,y)$ solves the initial value problem